 I have been actively involved in the Seattle Public School District for nearly 14 years, as a parent, volunteer, public education advocate, education journalist and member of the district’s Superintendent Search Community Focus Group and the Strategic Plan Stakeholder Task Force, and director and then president of the Seattle School Board.

-I was honored to be invited to serve on two task forces for the Seattle School District these past two years, both with significant responsibilities.
+Previously, I was honored to be invited to serve on two task forces for the Seattle School District in 2012-13, both with significant responsibilities.
 As a member of the Superintendent Search Community Focus Group in March 2012, I worked with 22 other community leaders to help draft questions and interview the three finalists for superintendent, to guide the school board in its selection of superintendent.
-On the 73-member Strategic Plan Stakeholder Task Force, from February to May of this year, I participated in all five four-hour meetings, working with community leaders, teachers, parents, district department heads, Superintendent Banda and other stakeholders to forge the vision, mission and goals for the district’s next five years.
+On the 73-member Strategic Plan Stakeholder Task Force, from February to May of 2013, I participated in all five four-hour meetings, working with community leaders, teachers, parents, district department heads, Superintendent Banda and other stakeholders to forge the vision, mission and goals for the district’s next five years.

 Speaking on a panel with Dr. Diane Ravitch and other national public education leaders for the Parents Across America kick-off event, Feb.
 2011, New York.
 (Dr. Ravitch is seated on the left, I am in the middle)